 A beautiful embroidered or quilted piece is a work of art — and that's a proven fact (just ask Sotheby's).
 But before you can get started on your own masterpiece you need to choose your thread.
 Here are a few pointers.

 Embroidery just keeps getting cooler and cooler.
 First there was 3D embroidery serving up major Insta-envy, and now we're heart eyes for the latest trend: sheer embroidery.
 Not familiar?
 Let us show you all the ways you can use see-through fabrics — think tulle, organza and silk — to create stunning designs that look like they're floating on glass.

-If you've been loving the embroidery trend, now's the time to show off those stitches for the holidays!
+If you've been loving all thing's embroidery this year, now's the time to show off those stitches for the holidays!
 These ornaments from Jessica Long of Namaste Embroidery (and our Modern Hand Embroidery class) use beginner-friendly stitches to create adorable sparkly samplers that will look great on your Christmas tree.